 #2 – Grinding while in motion

 Usually, this will mean mechanical damage already exists within the wheel-end system.
 In regards to bearings, it could mean you have a lack of integrity, like raceway or roller damages.
 This noise is commonly heard while shifting or turning.

 If you hear this type of noise, it could mean there is excessive amounts of play in the U-joints or CV-joints.
 It can even be the cause of excessive backlash with differential gears.
 Usually, this is not linked to bearings and commonly heard when shifting and changing directions from reverse or drive, or from accelerating to a coast.

 #4 – Rumbling, humming or growling

-Usually these type of noises are connected with electrical, tire or drivetrain components.
+Usually, these type of noises is connected with electrical, tire or drivetrain components.
 If it is related to the bearings, you often hear the vibration or noise while driving straight, and increases when turning the wheel just slightly to either direction.
 Generally, the opposite side of the noise is the side that is defective.

 #5 – Wobble and/or wheel vibrations

 While these symptoms can often be connected with worn tires, suspension or wheel components, it could be a severe chassis misalignment too.
 In relation to the bearing or wheel hub, it often suggests the lack of clamp or bearing with mechanical damage that is severe.
 It could also happen if lug nuts are not tightened properly.
 Although, some wheel vibrations can actually be caused by a bent car frame.
 That would qualify as an auto body repair, which usually costs around $300.

 #6 – Shimmy, shudder, or vibration at constant speeds